Paradise Rider.

 The pavement became cracked and potholes were now everywhere.
 The road became severely rutted and layered with numerous asphalt patches.
 Narrow road bike tires could easily become a hazard for any unsuspecting cyclist not aware of the tire pinching ruts that were hiding on the many shady sections of the road.

-During my first decade living up in Muskoka I easily rode the 40 km round trip My Taboo Ride well over four hundred times and I never tired of riding the same ride that many times.
+During my first decade living up in Muskoka I easily rode the 40 km round trip My Taboo Ride well over four hundred times and I never tired of riding the same route that many times.
 On average the ride took me just under two hours to complete and

 That first summer in Muskoka, I had another bike accident on a hot summer afternoon in July.
 I was quickly heading downhill at just over 40 km/h in Port Sydney and